Skip to main content

 Every party is a Zuck party in Meta-land. | Source: Niki Williams for The Standard

-Grace Ling, 27 — founder of Design Buddies, a community boasting over two million design pros — felt the rave could have pushed its theme even further.
+Grace Ling, 27 — founder of Design Buddies, a community boasting more than 2 million design pros — felt the rave could have pushed its theme further.
 “It’s a fun tech party … not necessarily a Zuck party,” she said.

 A party scene with a person in a fluffy pink bird costume, people dancing, and colorful decorations under purple lights.
 The floor is checkered black and white.